 Fields of work: Vocational & Trade Education Economic Services & Development Entrepreneurship Volunteerism & Philanthropy Green Infrastructure Parks & Public Spaces Trail Creation & Maintenance Adult Education Workforce Preparation & Job Readiness Caregiver Support / Respite Care Sports & Athletics Show all

 Funding uses: Education / Outreach, Project / Program

 Location of project: Counties in Michigan: Livingston County, Macomb County, Monroe County, Oakland County, St. Clair County, Washtenaw County, Wayne County, Counties in New York: Allegany County, Cattaraugus County, Chautauqua County, Erie County, Genesee County, Monroe County, Niagara County, Orleans County, Wyoming County Show all

-Location of residency: Counties in Michigan: Livingston County, Macomb County, Monroe County, Oakland County, St. Clair County, Washtenaw County, Wayne County, Counties in New York: Allegany County, Cattaraugus County, Chautauqua County, Erie County, Genesee County, Monroe County, Niagara County, Orleans County, Wyoming County Show allView website Save Need help writing this grant?
+Location of residency: Counties in Michigan: Livingston County, Macomb County, Monroe County, Oakland County, St. Clair County, Washtenaw County, Wayne County, Counties in New York: Allegany County, Cattaraugus County, Chautauqua County, Erie County, Genesee County, Monroe County, Niagara County, Orleans County, Wyoming County Show allView website Save

 About this funder:

 Ralph C. Wilson, Jr. believed effective change should make an impact from the start, yet carry long into the future.
 To do both, he earmarked a portion of his estate and the eventual sale of his beloved Buffalo Bills to fund his namesake foundation.
 The Ralph C. Wilson, Jr. Foundation began operations in 2015 to continue his legacy—one of generosity and innovation, healthy risk taking and collaboration, and an unshakeable community focus.